joeshaw/dbr/README.md

 }
 ```

-## Performance
-Performance is a primary goal of dbr.
-I have a [collection of dbr related benchmarks](https://github.com/tyler-smith/golang-sql-benchmark) that should probably be checked when making performance-impacting changes.

 ## Contributing
 We gladly accept contributions.
 We want to keep dbr pretty light but I certainly don't mind discussing any changes or additions.
 Feel free to open an issue if you'd like to discus a potential change.